Working in Latvia

 - You can search for various placements in Latvia on Europlacement.

-There is a demand for English Language teachers, especially in the capital, Riga, but it's important to check pay and conditions carefully since they vary between schools.
+There is a demand for English language teachers, especially in the capital, Riga, but it's important to check pay and conditions carefully since they vary between schools.
+You’ll usually need a degree and a TEFL qualification to get a position.
 Generally, pay is fairly low.
-Three of the most well-known schools are International House Riga, R&V Language Centre and The International School of Latvia.

 It may be difficult to find casual work in Latvia, but if available it's likely to be in bars, restaurants, shops or the areas of childcare and cleaning.